Spotify Promotion for Afrobeats Artists: 2026 Guide

 Is Spotify promotion worth it for Afrobeats artists in 2026?

 Yes.
-Afrobeats is the fastest-growing genre on Spotify with 22% year-over-year listener growth in 2025 and 5,000%+ growth since 2021.
+Afrobeats is the fastest-growing genre on Spotify with 22% year-over-year listener growth in 2025 and more than 5,000% growth since 2021.
 The audience is expanding across every continent, the Grammy infrastructure is established, and the algorithmic ecosystem is mature.
 Per-stream rates from UK and US diaspora targeting make campaigns revenue-positive at lower stream counts than Nigeria-only targeting.
 See our full analysis on whether Spotify promotion is worth it.

 Which Afrobeats sub-genre performs best on Spotify promotion campaigns?

 Afropop and Amapiano currently show the strongest algorithmic performance.
-Afropop benefits from the largest listener base and strong Autoplay conversion — listeners queue Afrobeats playlists and let them run.
+Afropop benefits from the largest listener base and strong Autoplay conversion -- listeners queue Afrobeats playlists and let them run.
 Amapiano benefits from exceptionally high completion rates due to its groove-based structure, and its global crossover (driven by Tyla's success) has expanded the addressable audience beyond South Africa.
 Alte performs well with niche targeting but has a smaller total market.

 Should I target Nigerian markets or diaspora markets?